 Community councils must hold, in addition to an AGM, a minimum of 6 ordinary meetings of the council each year, where the electorate is above 600.
 Where the electorate is 600 or less, a minimum of 4 ordinary meetings should be held.
 If desired a summer recess should be considered, good practice would be to tie in with any Council recess (currently scheduled for the month of July).

 Community councils shall ensure that, as far as reasonably practicable, meetings are held in premises accessible to all members of the community.
+Provisions for remote access may assist in accessibility.

 Where representatives of community / other groups attend and speak at a community council meeting on behalf of their groups, to promote good transparency, such attendance and input given should be noted clearly in the minutes of the meeting.